 Great things are often found in the most unexpected places, places like Taos.
 The world is full of wonders, it hides the majestic pyramids under the sand, and huge monuments in the distant Eastern Islands.
-Roman Empire was well known, but it’s less known that Roman outposts in today’s Croatia holds the oldest cathedral in the world and that outpost is a city of Split.
-Many majestic beauties can be discovered around Split, hidden Blue cave in the clearest waters, ancient Greek ruins in distant islands.
+Roman Empire was well known, but it’s less known that Roman outposts in today’s Croatia hold the oldest cathedral in the world and that outpost is the city of Split.
+Many majestic beauties can be discovered around Split, hidden Blue Grotto in the clearest waters, and ancient Greek ruins on distant islands.
+Read more about it on a dedicated guide that goes in-depth about the most popular day trips from Split.
 Taos is one of those places that surprisingly can offer so many from history to stunning nature, arts, smells and flavors, and experiences.

-Taos is a small town in the mountains of the north-central region in New Mexico.
-With population little over 5,700, it is a small-sized town but it has a huge impact and contribution to the state of New Mexico.
-Built as an opposite of the neighboring Native American Taos Pueblo in 1795, and used as a fortified trading outpost, Taos is a great historical site that has a title of the World Heritage Site.
+Taos is a small town in the mountains of the north-central region of New Mexico.
+With a population of little over 5,700, it is a small-sized town but it has a huge impact and contribution to the state of New Mexico.
+Built as an opposite of the neighboring Native American Taos Pueblo in 1795, and used as a fortified trading outpost, Taos is a great historical site that has the title of the World Heritage Site.

 QUICK FACTS ABOUT TAOS